evazangerle/evazangerle.github.io/content/_index.md

     content:
       title: News
       text: |-
+            * Joined the senior program committee for SIGIR 2026 [12/2025].
             * Yeah, we won the Best Short Paper at RecSys 2025 for our paper "Beyond Top-1: Addressing Inconsistencies in Evaluating Counterfactual Explanations for Recommender Systems"!
 Also, I was awarded the Distinguished Senior PC Member Award [09/2025].
             * I will serve as PC Chair for CLEF (Conference and Labs of the Evaluation Forum) 2026 - together with Philipp Schaer [09/2025].
             * Just joined the SPC for the User Modeling, Personalization and Recommendation track at WebConf 2026 [09/2025].